Sponsored Links

 Body Styles

-We expect the upcoming mid-engine Corvette to be available as a two-door coupe and convertible with seating for two.
-Adopting a rear mid-engine powertrain layout will result in significant changes in styling compared to the first seven generations of the Corvette, all of which featured a front-engine, rear-drive layout featuring a long hood and a short rear deck.
-By comparison, a mid-engine Corvette would have a shorter hood and a longer rear deck, along the lines of the Ford GT, Audi R8, as well as various Lamborghini and Ferrari models.
+The mid-engine Corvette is available as a two-door coupe or hard-top convertible with seating for two.
+Adopting a rear mid-engine powertrain layout has resulted in significant changes in styling compared to the first seven generations of the Corvette, all of which featured a front-engine, rear-drive layout featuring a long hood and a short rear deck.

 Powertrain